 Moon Phase Cupcakes

 Learn about the moon with our moon phase cupcakes.
-Did you know we only see one side of the moon because of how it and the earth rotate?
+Do you know we only see one side of the moon because of how it and the earth rotate?

 Difficulties in space